-How to Replace the “Login” or “Account” Text with an SVG Icon in Squarespace 7.1
+How to Replace the “Login” or “Account” Text with an Icon in Squarespace 7.1

 In this full guide, you will learn what it takes to implement this upgrade in 3-4 lines of CSS and JavaScript – no third-party plugins necessary.